 If user feedback isn’t part of your business.
 No worries.
 That’s fine.
 However, you might enjoy our email list full of design tips, development tricks, and tech news.

 How to Incorporate Customer Feedback in the Product Development Process

 Teaming up with customers to accelerate R&D has become a common practice in many industries.
 An additional effect is that by consulting consumers in the product development phase, companies are able to meet their expectations.
 By doing so, companies save the time and resources that would otherwise be spent on developing rarely or never used…

 How to use Usersnap as your main customer support software

 A couple of days ago, a customer asked us if we know of any great customer support tool which works similar as Usersnap does for bug tracking.
 But just for customer support.
 Here’s the good news.
 We all know that Usersnap is your best visual feedback and bug tracking tool during development but did you…

 Human-centered bug reporting with visual elements

-Especially in the last couple of months, the web has a become a more visual place.
+Especially in the last couple of months, the web has become a more visual place.
 GIFs, memes, emojis, screenshots and other visual elements are widely used on the web today.
-Not only used in private conversations, visual elements are reshaping other areas, such as bug reporting as well.
-In this article, I’m going to…
+Not only used in private conversations, but visual elements are also reshaping other areas, such as bug reporting as well.
+In this article, I’m going…

 Startups, please stop talking about A/B testing!